mcarvin8/ava-sf-devops/README.md

 The pipeline is divided into the following stages:

 - The `validate` stage contains jobs for each org.
 When a merge request is opened against one of the org branches, it will validate the changes in the org.
-    - This has been confirmed on GitLab Merge Request Pipelines (standard pipeline - defaults to this when there are merge conflicts) and Merged Results Pipelines (when there are no conflicts and this setting is enabled in the repo)
-    - If you are working on GitLab v16.6, adjust the variable $COMMIT_MSG to use $CI_MERGE_REQUEST_DESCRIPTION to ensure MR pipelines with merge conflicts parse the package in the MR description.
 - The `destroy` stage contains jobs for each org that will delete the metadata from the org if the files were deleted from the org branch.
 This job is allowed to fail and will fail if there are no metadata types detected in the destructive package.
     - This will be a standalone destructive deployment that will run before the deployment by default.
 If you need to deploy the destructive changes after the deployment, cancel the `destroy` stage when the pipeline is created, allow the `deploy` stage to complete, then re-run the `destroy` stage.
     - To destroy Apex in production, you must run tests per Salesforce requirement.
 Set the `DESTRUCTIVE_TESTS` variable in `.gitlab-ci.yml` with the pre-defined tests to run when destroying Apex in production.